t4nm4y/pdf-QA-AI/readme.md

    ```
    The website will run at http://localhost:3000/

-## Explaination of my approach:
+## Explanation of my approach:
 1. I took the input of multiple pdf files.
 Extracted all the text into a single variable.
 2. Created chunks out of the combined text.
 3. Created embeddings of these chunks using Google's models/embedding-001
 4. Created a vector store and stored it on ChromaDb
 5. Took input from the user for the specific topic.
-Based on the topic, ran a query on chromadb to extract relevant text passages only.
+Based on the topic, I ran a query on chromadb to extract relevant text passages only.
-6. Took propmt from the user for the type and no. of questions to generate.
+6. Took prompt from the user for the type and no. of questions to generate.
-7. Them used Google's LLM model 'gemini-pro' to run the query on relevant passage.
+7. Then used Google's LLM model 'gemini-pro' to run the query on the relevant passage.
 8. Finally, the QA test can be extracted in HTML or PDF format.